TimothyMas/Coffee-Machine/README.md

 # Coffee-Machine

 ## Overview
 This project contains a LabVIEW program designed to control a coffee machine.
-The program offers functionalities such as selecting coffee types, setting brewing strength, and managing the coffee machine's operational status.
+The program offers functionalities such as selecting coffee types and managing the coffee machine's operational status.

 ## Prerequisites
 - LabVIEW (2023 Q3)